Kayke David: Club career

 Kayke David began his career with Flamengo and made his professional debut for the club on 26 January 2022 against Portuguesa da Ilha.
 He came on as a 76th minute substitute for Igor Jesus as Flamengo win the match 2–1.

+In January 2023, Kayke David joined Georgian club Torpedo Kutaisi on a 1.5 year-long loan deal.

+On 6 August 2025, Kayke David joined Hong Kong Premier League club North District.